javierramirezzayas/Logically/README.md

 * Test circuits by generating truth tables.
 * Simplify any logical expression with a single command.
 * Generate visual circuit diagrams from generated circuits.
-* Display the Venn Diagram of a given logical expression.
+* Display the venn diagram of a given logical expression.

 ### **Program Examples**